cx-prog-lang/.github/features/auto_default.md

 ### Legacy C Compatibility

-This feature is **transparent** to non-exotic legacy C code that doesn't redefine `default` with a macro, as declaring a variable named `default` has been invalid in C.
+This feature is **transparent** to legacy C code, as declaring a variable named `default` has been invalid in C.